Table of Contents

 • Trade schools offer specialized, career-focused training in a narrow field of study and can be completed more quickly and affordably than a 4-year degree.

-• Community colleges allow students to take general courses or prerequisites at a lower cost before potentially transferring to a 4-year university.
+• Community colleges allow students to take general courses or prerequisites at a lower cost before transferring to a 4-year university.

 • Considering your career goals and financial situation can help determine if a trade school, community college, or online program is the best option.

-• Alternatives like trade schools, community colleges, and online degrees are viable options for certain students rather than traditional 4-year colleges.
+• Alternatives like trade schools, community colleges, and online degrees are viable options for students rather than traditional 4-year colleges.

 Trade School or Community College?